Who is this for?

 - Intellectual property & knowledge mobilization

 The RSF program requires eligible institutions to prepare institutional performance indicators for the upcoming year.
-See U of T’s 2018-19 Research Support Fund – Institutional Performance Objectives.
+For details please see U of T’s 2021-22 Research Support Fund – Institutional Performance Objectives.

 In addition, the University is responsible for reporting outcomes on a yearly basis.
 This information is based on the previous year’s institutional performance objectives.
-See U of T’s 2017-18 Research Support Fund – Institutional Performance Objectives.
+See U of T’s 2020-21 Research Support Fund – Institutional Performance Objectives

 - Facilitate the preparation and submission of the application, dissemination of funds and collection of data for yearly reports